 The Illinois Enterprise Zone Act, 20 ILCS 655/1, et seq. (the "Act"), took effect December 7, 1982, and was amended effective in 2012 and 2013.
 The purpose of the Act is to stimulate business, industrial growth, retention in depressed areas, and neighborhood revitalization of depressed areas by means of relaxed government controls and tax incentives.
 As amended, the Act requires applicants to satisfy various criteria set forth in Section 4 of the Act.
 The Department of Commerce and Economic Opportunity (the "Department") reviews these applications based on the scoring system set forth in the Act, and then submits its recommendations to the Enterprise Zone Board to review and for approval or denial of such applications.
-(Applicants should thoroughly review the various appendices included with this applications, as well as the Act and administrative rules applicable to Enterprise Zones when completing this application.)
+(Applicants should thoroughly review the application instructions as well as the Act and administrative rules applicable to Enterprise Zones when completing this application.)

-On-line applications are due to the Department by midnight on December 31, 2016.
-Manual submission of applications must be postmarked by December 31, 2016.
-Any electronic application submitted after midnight on December 31, 2016 or hardcopy not postmarked by December 31, 2016, will not receive consideration.
-Paper documents accompanying any on-line submission must also be postmarked by December 31, 2016 Any paper documents relating to the application that are not postmarked by December 31, 2016 will not be considered.
+On-line applications are due to the Department by midnight on December 31, 2019.
+Manual submission of applications must be postmarked by December 31, 2019.
+Any electronic application submitted after midnight on December 31, 2019 or hardcopy not postmarked by December 31, 2019, will not receive consideration.
+Paper documents accompanying any on-line submission must also be postmarked by December 31, 2019 Any paper documents relating to the application that are not postmarked by December 31, 2019 will not be considered.